google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

    :align: center

+In this example, we can see that there are two students whose heights are much greater than the rest of the students.
+As a result, taking the average of the class' height would result in 168.45 centimeters (cm).
+In an extreme case, think about what could happen if a school wanted to decide on what size jump ropes to purchase for P.E. classes or how high the student desks needed to be.

 .. admonition:: Skew Definition

    **Skewness is a measure of asymmetry of a dataset.** If there are values far